QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

     return st.beta(alpha0 + up_num, beta0 + down_num)
 ```

-### Two Approaches for Approximating Posteriors
+### Two Ways to Approximate Posteriors

-Next, assuming that we don't have any knowledge of the conjugate priors, we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using both `Pyro` and `Numpyro` packages in Python for the above statistical model.
+Next, assuming that we don't have any knowledge of the conjugate priors, we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using both `Pyro` and `Numpyro` packages in Python.

-I first use the **Markov Chain Monte Carlo** (MCMC) algorithm and implement the NUTS sampler to sample from the posterior and obtain a sampling distribution that approximates the true posterior.
+We first use the **Markov Chain Monte Carlo** (MCMC) algorithm .

+We implement the NUTS sampler to sample from the posterior.

+In that way we construct a sampling distribution that approximates the true posterior.

+After doing that we deply another procedure called  **Variational Inference** (VI).

-Then, I take the **Variational Inference** (VI) method and implement Stochastic Variational Inference (SVI) machinery in both `Pyro` and `Numpyro`.
+In particular, we implement Stochastic Variational Inference (SVI) machinery in both `Pyro` and `Numpyro`.

-MCMC algorithm is asymptotically exact since it directly samples from the posterior distribution but can be computationally expensive especially when dimension is large.
-VI approach is faster, although it does not gaurantee convergence to the target distribution.
+The MCMC algorithm  supposedly generates a more accurate approximation since in principle it directly samples from the posterior distribution.

+But it  can be computationally expensive, especially when dimension is large.

+A VI approach is cheaper, but it is likely to produce an inferior approximation to the posterior, for the simple reason that it requires guessing a functional form for the posterior,
+a guess that is likely to be wrong.

+By paying the cost of restricting the putative posterior to have a restricted functional form,
-By restricting attentions to a particular family of candidate parametrized distributions (variational distributions), the problem of approximating posteriors is transformed to an well-posed optimization problem in finding the optimal parameters that minimizes the K-L divergence between true posterior and candidate distribution, or equivalently, maximizes the **Evidence Lower Bound** (ELBO).
-This will be shown below.
+the problem of approximating a posteriors is transformed to a well-posed optimization problem that seeks parameters of the putative posterior  that minimize
+a Kullback-Leibler (KL) divergence between true posterior and the putatitive posterior  distribution.

+  - minimizing the KL divergence is  equivalent with  maximizing a criterion called  the **Evidence Lower Bound** (ELBO), as we shall verify soon.

 #### Prior Distributions